gdadlaney/DHDE/README.md

 4. Run `node dummy\ ehr.js` to start transfer of the sample.xml file.
 5. Check the console logs and hie_dir/ to see the result.

+ccda_store has ccda files created by the clinic ccda_cache has ccda files requested by the clinic ehr_store has ccda files created by the ehr software. files from this folder will be uploaded to ccda_store on UploadFile

 #### Please read the contributing.md file before making any contribution.